chrisgrieser/finder-vim-mode/README.md

   + `Ctrl+n`: File name
   + `Ctrl+t` (if in git repo): Path relative to the repo root
-- __Open in GitHub__: If the file is in a git repo, `Ctrl+g` opens the file at GitHub and also copies the URL to the clipboard.
+- __Open in GitHub__: If the file is in a git repo, `Ctrl+g` opens the file at GitHub and copies the URL to the clipboard.

 > [!NOTE]
 > __Pressing `return` in a prompt window__, for example when replacing a file,